ckeditor/ckeditor5/packages/ckeditor5-ckfinder/docs/features/ckfinder.md

 The allowed file types that can be uploaded should be configured in two places:

-* On the client side, in CKEditor 5, restricting image upload through the CKEditor 5 UI and commands
+* On the client side, in CKEditor&nbsp;5, restricting image upload through the CKEditor&nbsp;5 UI and commands
 * On the server side, in CKFinder, restricting the file formats that are accepted in CKFinder

 #### Client-side configuration

-Use the {@link module:image/imageconfig~ImageUploadConfig#types `image.upload.types`} configuration option to define the allowed image MIME types that can be uploaded to CKEditor 5.
+Use the {@link module:image/imageconfig~ImageUploadConfig#types `image.upload.types`} configuration option to define the allowed image MIME types that can be uploaded to CKEditor&nbsp;5.

 By default, users are allowed to upload `jpeg`, `png`, `gif`, `bmp`, `webp`, and `tiff` files, but you can customize this behavior to accept, for example, SVG files.